GabrielReisR/website_grr/README.md

 Your new contact page contains auto-generated front matter that defines the form name, title, date, and url, and more.
 Most important is the `formspree_form_id` key.
 Replace `your@email.here` with your form's `hashid`.
 You can find this on the integration page which is displayed after you create a new form.
 It looks like `https://formspree.io/<hashid>`.

-You can also specify a description that will display below the title, choose a right or left position for the form itself via `layout`, set a preferred `submit_button_label`, and toggle a few things on or off.
+You can also specify a description that will d  isplay below the title, choose a right or left position for the form itself via `layout`, set a preferred `submit_button_label`, and toggle a few things on or off.

 ```yaml
 description: